Business Loans With No Collateral

 Short-Term Business Loans

-A short-term loan, as the name implies, is a type of business funding with a short repayment period.
-In a term loan contract, you receive a lump sum amount from a lender.
-And you pay the loan back plus interest with regular monthly payments.
-Lenders typically offer terms ranging from six months to 24 months.
-These loans typically come with a fixed rate, offering consistent monthly payments that are easier to budget for.
+A short-term loan is a type of business funding with a short repayment period, typically ranging from 6–24 months.
+In a term loan contract, you receive a lump sum amount from a lender, and then repay the loan (plus interest) with regular monthly payments.
+Short-term loans often come with a fixed rate, offering consistent monthly payments that are easier to budget for.

-Short-term loans don't have any collateral requirements.
-That's why they're a popular choice for companies looking for convenient access to financing.
-Term loans offer flexible financing options for companies looking to expand, cover working capital, or manage their cash flow.
-Check out Clarify's short-term loan requirements if you're looking for a quick and easy financing option.
+Short-term loans usually don't require collateral, so they're flexible financing options for companies looking to expand, cover working capital, or manage their cash flow.

 SBA Loan

-The Small Business Administration offers funding to small business owners through its various loan programs, such as SBA 7(a).
-The agency doesn't fund the money — instead, you borrow from an SBA-approved business lender.
+The Small Business Administration (SBA) offers funding to small business owners through various loan programs, such as the SBA 7(a) program.
+The agency doesn't fund the money; instead, you borrow from an SBA-approved business lender.

 Equipment Financing

-Equipment financing is a type of financing that provides funding to businesses that want to purchase machinery or vehicles.
+Equipment financing provides funding to businesses that want to purchase machinery or vehicles.
 Pieces of equipment needed for production and day-to-day business operations are typically high-ticket items.
 And many new businesses can't afford to buy them without financing.

 With equipment financing, the amount you qualify for depends on the purchase price of the machinery you're looking to buy.
-The repayment term also depends on its expected life.
+The repayment term also depends on the expected life of the asset.
 The equipment serves as collateral for the loan.

 The table below illustrates repayment structures for various types of loans: